cocodrilodog/tools-motion-kit/README.md

 ```
 ### Inspector
 When using the `MotionKitComponent` you **do** have to choose which motion to use, according to the property that you want to animate:

 <img src="https://github.com/cocodrilodog/tools-motion-kit/assets/8107813/3da577ab-569a-432e-9268-681f3cdb9861" width="400">

 Note that there is a `Motion2D` block that is only avaliable in the inspector version.

 Once the `MotionKitBlock` is created, the inspector will allow you to choose among all properties and methods that suits the type of `MotionKitBlock`.
 In this example, all the listed methods and properties receive a `Vector3` parameter:

 <img src="https://github.com/cocodrilodog/tools-motion-kit/assets/8107813/40b256b1-4204-428c-a77d-e15d9179adf6" width="400">

 ## Easing

 The `Motion` objects animate properties between an `initialValue` and a `finalValue` for the specified `duration`.
-By default the animation will happed with constant speed, which in other words uses a linear function to interpolate between the two values:
+By default the animation will happen with constant speed, which in other words uses a linear function to interpolate between the two values:

 <img src="https://github.com/cocodrilodog/tools-motion-kit/assets/8107813/e9adbf54-f34a-4e5e-b220-0c9b8cc44db7" width="300">